nimsandu/spicetify-bloom/README.md

 If you installed Bloom from Marketplace you can change the accent color using built-in `Color.ini Editor`.

+### Settings

+The theme settings are accessible from the Spotify settings page.
+Scroll to the bottom of it.

 ## Updating

 For those who used scripts and not Marketplace.